 If you accustom yourself to this view of life you will regulate your expectations accordingly, and cease to look upon all its disagreeable incidents … as anything unusual or irregular; nay, you will find everything is as it should be, in a world where each of us pays the penalty of existence in [their] own particular way.[ix]

-Ironically there is a benefit to this view of life; we no longer need look upon the foibles of our fellow men with surprise or indignation.
-Instead we ought to realize that these are our faults too, the faults of all humanity and reality.
+Ironically there is a benefit to this view of life; we no longer need to look upon the foibles of our fellow men with surprise or indignation.
+Instead, we ought to realize that these are our faults too, the faults of all humanity and reality.
 This should lead to pity for our fellow sufferers in life.
 Thinking of the world as a place of suffering where we all suffer together reminds us of “the tolerance, patience, regard, and love of neighbor, of which everyone stands in need, and which, therefore, every [person] owes to [their] fellows.”[x]

 Summary – Schopenhauer thinks life, both individually and as a whole, is meaningless, primarily because of the fact of suffering.
 It would be better if there was nothing.
 Given this situation, the best we can do is to extend mercy to our fellow sufferers.